Vietnam.vn - Nền tảng quảng bá Việt Nam

 The ancient emperor's tomb, after being stripped of its treasures, was converted into a livestock farm.
 (Photo: Sohu)

-It was not until 2003 that the Guangzhou government decided to survey the cultural relics in the area to expand the Panyu District planning.
+It was not until 2003 that the Guangzhou government decided to survey the cultural relics in the area to expand the Panyu district planning.
 A group of archaeologists went all over the district to search.
 Thanks to the guidance of the villagers, they found the ancient tomb.

 Villagers in the area where King Liu Yan's tomb was discovered expressed their disgust with him after hearing the news.
-Experts have restored the tomb and recognized it as a national cultural relic.
+Experts restored the tomb and recognized it as a national cultural relic.

 Quoc Thai (Source: Sohu)